deepshah1065/CPE487/README.md

 * Recolored the bats and assigned proper point values

 12/15/2025
-* Added counter to show number of attempts left
+* Added a counter to show the number of attempts left
 * Finalized the poster

 ## Future Works
-Future works include creating the Plinko with a betting system and implementing changes in location of the bats after hitting it.
+If we wanted to continue working on our project in the future, we plan to implement:
+* Implementing a betting system in the current Plinko game where the user starts with a set amount of money, which is displayed on the anodes.
+The user can place a bet, and if the ball hits a bat, their money could increase or decrease.
+This adds excitement and introduces a risk element to the game.
+* After the ball hits a bat, the bats will randomly change their locations.